technohippy/wasmrb/README.md

 WASM.rb
 ====

-WASM loader and runner in Ruby language
+WASM Runner in Ruby language

 I'm developing this tool for a learning purpose.
 There must be many bugs and unimplemented specs.